translational-audiology-lab/STOP_bloodscreen/README.md

 * `report-QC-Olink_proteomic_data.Rmd` : About QC and preprocessing of Olink
 proteomic data
 * `report-overview_after_QC.Rmd` : Overview of the data after QC
+* `report-assoc-overall_samples.Rmd` : Association of individual proteins -
+overall samples
+* `report-assoc-females.Rmd` : Association of individual proteins - females only
+* `report-assoc-males.Rmd` : Association of individual proteins - males only

 #### Extra analyses